Written by Telana Simpson

 About the Author:

 Telana is a dynamic, transformational Personal Coach and Blogger who specializes in communicating and relating.
 She is fascinated by consciousness evolution and goes on adventures to push her boundaries and preconceptions.
-She offers coaching and training programmes to help individuals develop their ability to express themselves and their potentials and improve their relationships, and is a host of an online TV show.
+She offers coaching and training programmes to help individuals develop their ability to express themselves and their potentials and improve their relationships, and is a host of a podcast show.